-This register contains the status of the I2C controller.
+This register contains the status of the I^2C controller.
 This status register is read-only with the exception of the MIF and MAL bits, which are software clearable.
 All bits are cleared upon reset except the MCF and RXAK bits.
 (Table 5).

-Table 5: Status Register Bits
+Table 5: Status Register Bit

-Bit Nome и С Ассесс Dogovintion Location Name μ C Access Description 7 MCF Read Data Transferring Bit.
-While on byte of data is being transferred, this bit is cleared.
-It is set by the falling edge of the ninth clock of a byte transfer.
-"1" transfer is complete "0" transfer in progress Note that in the CoolRunner I 2 C controller, this bit is also an output pin so that a register read cycle is not required to determine that a transfer is complete.
+Bit Location Name μ C Access Description 7 MCF Read Data Transferring Bit.
+While one byte of data is being transferred, this bit is cleared.
+It is set by the rising edge of SCL during the acknowledge cycle of the transfer and is only High for this SCL clock period.
+"0" transfer in progress Note that in the CoolRunner I 2 C controller, this bit is also an output pin so that a register read cycle is not required to determine that a transfer is complete.
 6 MAAS Read Addressed as Slave Bit.
 When the address on the I 2 C bus matches the Slave address in the MADR register, the I 2 C controller is being addressed as a Slave and switches to Slave mode.
-5 MBB Read Bus Busy Bit. this bit indicates the status of the I 2 C bus.
+5 MBB Read Bus Busy Bit.
+This bit indicates the status of the I 2 C bus.
 This bit is set when a START condition is detected and cleared when a STOP condition is detected.
 "1" indicates the bus is busy "0" indicates the bus is idle 4 MAL Read Software Clearable Arbitration Lost Bit.
-This bit is set by hardware when arbitration for the I^2C bus is lost.
-This bit must be cleared by the μC software writing a "0" to this bit.
-3 Reserve d 2 SRW Read When the I 2 C controller has been addressed as a Slave (MAAS is set), this bit indicates the value of the read/write bit sent by the Master.
+This bit is set by hardware when arbitration for the I2C bus is lost.
+This bit must be cleared by the μ C software writing a "0" to this bit.
+3 Reserved 2 SRW Read Slave Read/Write Bit.
+When the I 2 C controller has been addressed as a Slave (MAAS is set), this bit indicates the value of the read/write bit sent by the Master.
 This bit is only valid when a complete transfer has occurred and no other transfers have been initiated.
 "1" indicates Master reading from Slave "0" indicates Master writing to Slave 1 MIF Read Software Clearable Interrupt Bit.
 This bit is set when an interrupt is pending, which causes a processor interrupt request if MIEN is set.
-This bit must be cleared by the μC software writing a "0" to this bit in the interrupt service routine.
+This bit must be cleared by the μ C software writing a "0" to this bit in the interrupt service routine.
 0 RXAK Read Received Acknowledge Bit.
 This bit reflects the value of the SDA signal during the acknowledge cycle of the transfer.
 "1" indicates that no acknowledge was received "0" indicates that an acknowledge was received